 The practice had suitable processes around reporting and discussion of incidents.
 We saw there was a system in place for learning from incidents.
 Staff told us if an incident occurred it would be discussed at team meetings.
 Staff were able to describe the type of incidents that would be recorded and the incident logging process.
-However, we found that some of the records that had been logged in the file were complaints and not incidents.
-We pointed this out to the provider and they said they would take immediate steps to ensure complaints and incidents were kept separate.
+There had been no incidents in the last twelve months.